morozovars/imfd_fimrware/README.md

-# Induction Motors Fault Detection Firmware
+# Induction Motors Fault Detection Firmware Prototype

+###	Getting started
+TODO: how to install, what to install (versions), load submodules, LabVIEW soft required software and hardware

+###	System arcitecture
+TODO: describe threads and what is going on
+What used: FreeRTOS, etc...

+###	Algorithm description
+TODO: add documentation...

+###	How to debug system
+TODO: describe system possible debugs

 ###	Repo structure